MiguelGuthridge/equator-lang/docs/Design/Types.md

 can still be stored as variables, but when evaluated with equations, they will only get the values derived from the equations substituted.

+Expressions are evaluated as unknowns get shared with them.

 ## `Condition`

 Conditions measure properties of expressions and equations.